Overview

 Steam Deck

-Note that the setup portion must be performed in "Desktop Mode".
-Once complete, the game can be added as a non-Steam game and played through the Steam Deck's primary interface.
+To play in "Gaming Mode," the game can be added as a non-Steam game and played through the Steam Deck's primary interface.

 Download